MrEmadi/The-Number-Guessing-Game/README.md

 Welcome to The Number Guessing Game!

 I'm thinking of a number between 1 and 100
 Choose difficulty.
-Type 'easy' or 'hard': hard
+Type 'easy' or 'hard': easy
+You have 10 attempts remaining to guess the number.

+Make a guess: 40
+High!
+Guess again.

+You have 9 attempts remaining to guess the number.

+Make a guess: 60
+High!
+Guess again.

+You have 8 attempts remaining to guess the number.

+Make a guess: 80
+Low!
+Guess again.

+You have 7 attempts remaining to guess the number.

+Make a guess: 75
+High!
+Guess again.

+You have 6 attempts remaining to guess the number.

+Make a guess: 77
+High!
+Guess again.

 You have 5 attempts remaining to guess the number.

-Make a guess: 50
+Make a guess: 79
-...
+You got it!
+The answer was 79

+Bye!
 ```